4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

 Finally, by default the driver remains open but can be closed for when a Session simply needs good cookies.
 Regardless of whether it closes or not, no action is taken until the cookies have been saved to file.

 Again, returning credentials is useful for when sustained login over long periods of time is necessary and credentials are not defined ahead of time.
-'Instance1' is an exception of course.
+'Instance1' is the exception to this, however.